mbodiai/embodied-agents/README.md

 ### Motivation

 <details>
-<summary>There is a signifcant barrier to entry for running SOTA models in robotics</summary>
+<summary>There is a significant barrier to entry for running SOTA models in robotics</summary>

 It is currently unrealistic to run state-of-the-art AI models on edge devices for responsive, real-time applications.
 Furthermore, the complexity of integrating multiple models across different modalities is a significant barrier to entry for many researchers,